-A two storey end of terrace building, currently used for storage, which has had approval to change the use to a small dwelling The property is situated along a residential side road close to the town centre and estimated to have been built in the early 1900`s.
+A two storey end of terrace building, used for storage, which has had approval for change of use to a small dwelling.
+The property is situated along a residential side road close to the town centre and estimated to have been built in the early 1900`s.
 With brick elevations, clay tiled roof and sash window, the property certainly has appeal.
 Having been used as a workshop/store, there is electricity connected.
 Other services would have to be connected if the property were to be converted.
 Internally, the ground floor is slightly larger, having been extended to the rear in years gone by.
 The property is in need of a certain amount of repair but could make a delightful one bedroom house or equally continue to be used as a very useful store/workshop.

 Seaton is located at the mouth of the Axe Estuary, a haven for wild fowl, and adjoins the pretty Axmouth harbour.
 The town offers a range of day to day needs including shops, cafes, doctors, banks, post office, primary school and even a hospital.
 The mile long shingle beach features a long level pedestrian promenade overlooking Lyme Bay and surrounding cliffs and forms part of the Jurassic coast, England`s only natural World Heritage site.
 About 6 miles north along the Axe Valley is the market town of Axminster with a mainline railway station operating services to London Waterloo and Exeter.
 The delightful coastal town of Lyme Regis is just over 6 miles to the east.

 ROOM ONE - 6.77m (22'3") x 3.01m (9'11")

 Wooden door to rear/side (no access to the outside) Power and light.
 Open tread ladder style stairs to:

 LOFT/ROOF AREA - 3.98m (13'1") Plus Recess x 2.96m (9'9") Min

 Single glazed sash window to front.
 Power and light.